 (b) Assess a fee for damages and Bob's income potential and agree upon out a sum of money that Bob will be required to pay every month to the family of the victim for the rest of Bob's life?

-(3) Community Volunteers identify Bob's unmet needs to be power, expression, and connection.
+(3) Community Volunteers identify Bob's unmet needs to be power, expression, recognition, and connection.
 Bob's strategy for meeting those needs was to harm a person.

-(4) Community Volunteers spend time with Bob and figure out new strategies that will meet Bob's needs for power, expression, and connection.
+(4) Community Volunteers spend time with Bob and figure out new strategies that will meet Bob's needs for power, expression, recognition, and connection.

 (5) Community Volunteers assist/advise Bob in finding a job if he does not have one.